Disability Rights and ADA Lawyers

 Navigating employment laws related to disabilities can be overwhelming.
 Many employees are unaware of their full rights under the ADA and state disability laws.
 Our attorneys provide legal clarity and ensure you are not unfairly denied accommodations.

-- Protection from workplace discrimination due to disability.
+• Protection from workplace discrimination due to disability through hiring, firing, promotions, and other job-related decisions.

-- The right to request reasonable accommodations without retaliation.
+• The right to request accommodations without the risk of retaliation.

-- The right to file a complaint if your employer fails to comply with the ADA.
+• The ability to file a complaint if your employer fails to comply with the ADA or relevant state laws.

 Filing an ADA Complaint